 Summary: Here are the home building resources you need to get started building your own house.
 Build your own new home by being your own general contractor.

-When planning to build a home you start with credit score information, construction loan information, new home plans, free cost estimating software, free cost estimating spreadsheets, and other home building resources.
+When planning to build a home you start with credit score information, construction loan information, new home plans, cost estimating software, free cost estimating spreadsheets, and other home building resources.

 After reading my book (The eBook is free), I hope you have grasped the idea that being the General Contractor for building a new home or remodeling a home mainly entails determining building costs (shopping) & hiring professionals (subcontractors) to do the actual work.
 You certainly do not have to be a “do it yourselfer”.
 I’m not and I’ve been building houses a long time.

 So what’s next?
 How do you get started?

 - First you must determine a budget.
 Cash + Loan = Total Budget The amount you can borrow is based partly on your credit score.